 I picked up my first camera when I was very young and grew into a habit of spending all my allowance money on developing film at Walgreens.
 Alongside two brothers, I played flashlight tag late into summer nights in New England (where I grew up), and text-based role-playing games on the internet when the internet was knee-high to a grasshopper.

 I was homeschooled by an artist and a mathematician, so while in high school algebra and chemistry were my favorite subjects, my house was littered with art materials and I was given time and freedom to make a mess with them.
-In college, I studied English Literature and Studio Art, falling in love with the art of making things with words and materials.
+In college, I studied English Literature and Studio Art.
+I fell in love with the art of making things with words and materials.

 In my professional post-college career, I bounced between creating stories with text (writing), stories you tell with text and images (graphic design), and stories told with images alone (photography).
 I'm most happy with a beautiful mix of real-life people and making images.